mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 13.md

 ## Hats Off to Him
 - We ask what the deal is with the Baron and the people outside the gate, and he informs us that the Baron holds festivals every week in an attempt to keep Strahd at bay (presumably Strahd hates confetti?)
 Erwin also mentions that the Baron (or, more accurately, his right-hand man [[Izek]]) is quick to put any detractors to death, hanging people a couple of times a day.
 Yikes.
 - As we're discussing the Baron, Rictavio drops by to pick up some supplies, and we press him about who exactly he is.
 Again.
 Yes, we're that stubborn.
 He talks round and round, and Arran points out the fact that 'Rictavio' and '[[Rudolph Van Richten|Van Richten]]' have some of the same letters.
 COINCIDENCE?
 - I mean, probably.
 Buuuuut we ALSO remember that Doru met Van Richten while he wore a hat of disguise so he didn't look like himself.
 We try to get Rictavio's hat (seriously, it gets close to assault), before he finally asks us to come along to the stables where his horse is.
-There he reveals that he IS IN FACT... [[Doctor Arthur Sedwick]], a mentee of Van Richten and a fellow member of the [[Keepers of the Feather]] (whatever that is).
+There he reveals that he IS IN FACT... [[Rudolph Van Richten|Dr Arthur Sedwick]], a mentee of Van Richten and a fellow member of the [[Keepers of the Feather]] (whatever that is).
 - Sedwick is looking for Van Richten, and he might just need our help to do it.
 Between that and a hasty revolution that we're already planning, it looks like we might be sticking around for a while, people...
 # TL;DR
 - The party head for Knafgata, attacked on the way by a hag's minions and wolves.
 Crossing a bridge guarded by an unusually judgemental undead knight and eventually reaching the town, they find a large amount of its people starved and shut outside, by order of Baron Vargas Vallakovich